- Components3 parts

 - May be spray applied via specialized equipment.
 Contact Sauereisen for more details.

-When cured, No. 210 provides an impermeable, high-strength, corrosion-resistant lining for manholes, lift stations, grit chambers, aeration basins, and related structures subject to infiltration and attack from hydrogen sulfide and acid generated by microbiological sources.
+When cured, 210 provides an impermeable, high-strength, corrosion-resistant lining for manholes, lift stations, grit chambers, aeration basins, and related structures subject to infiltration and attack from hydrogen sulfide and acid generated by microbiological sources.

 Temperature of Working Area